Bokowsky/LearnCFinaWeek/day2/HandsOn_04.md

 # Hands-On 04

-In this hands on, you are going to validate the form data that was submitted and output any problems that might have occurred.
+In this Hands-On, you are going to validate the form data that was submitted and output any problems that might have occurred.
 We will access data from the form scope.

 **Tags Used**: [\<cfset>](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-tags/tags-r-s/cfset.html), [\<cfif>](https://helpx.adobe.com/coldfusion/cfml-reference/coldfusion-tags/tags-i/cfif.html)